M-Enderle/Style-Transfert-Webshop/README.md

 ## Introduction

 This is a webshop for style transfer.
-It is a project for the course "AI Project" at the Institute of Technology Deggendorf.
+It is a project for the course "AI Project" at the Deggendorf Institute of Technology.

 ## Installation